 Smiths Gore is one of the UK's leading firms of chartered surveyors.
 Our team of rural property consultants, property managers, agriculturalists and agri-business experts manage over 2 million acres of land from our national network of 30 offices.
 In today’s tough economic climate and volatile marketplace, we work hand-in-hand with our clients to seize every opportunity and rise to every challenge.

-Volac is co-sponsoring the 2013 Oxford Farming Conference Research What do UK farmers deliver to society?
+Volac is co-sponsor of the 2014 Oxford Farming Conference Research Opportunity Agriculture.

 Volac is a leader in the application of dairy nutrition manufacturing and supplying performance nutritional products around the world.
 We play a leading role in the dairy industry and are ambitious both for our future growth and the prosperity of our industry.